Lies They Tell Our Children

-Lies They Tell Our Children (stylized in all caps) is the thirteenth studio album by American punk rock band Anti-Flag from Pittsburgh, Pennsylvania.
+Lies They Tell Our Children (stylized in all caps) is the thirteenth and final studio album by American punk rock band Anti-Flag from Pittsburgh, Pennsylvania.
 It was released on January 6, 2023, via Spinefarm Records.
-Primary production, recording, and mastering was handled by Jon Lundin at A-F Records.
-It is also the band's first concept album, and features multiple guest musicians from notable acts such as Rise Against, Bad Religion, Bad Cop/Bad Cop, Pinkshift, and Silverstein.
+Primary production, recording, and mixing was handled by Jon Lundin, while the mastering was done by long-time Anti-Flag producer and mastering engineer Mass Giorgini.
+It is also the band's first and only concept album, and features multiple guest musicians from notable acts such as Rise Against, Bad Religion, Bad Cop/Bad Cop, Pinkshift, and Silverstein.

 Background

 Following the release of their previous album, 20/20 Vision, Anti-Flag was forced to put their touring schedule on hold due to the COVID-19 pandemic.
 This allowed the band to spend much more time than usual on writing and recording their next album.
 Unlike their previous albums, Lies They Tell Our Children is the band's first concept album that looks at various anti-war, climate devastation, and racism topics, but attempts to go back to the sources of these issues and understand how they came to be.

 The album also features a large number of guest musicians that range from friends of the band to different music genres and political perspectives.